Basic Information

 - 1958 The Reverend Ralph Wentling bought the property and started a boys' home.
 It was known as the Brookland Home for Boys.

-- 1968 The Brookland Home for Boys was moved to a 212-acre tract near Orangeburg.
+- 1968 The Brookland Home for Boys moved to a 212-acre tract near Orangeburg.

-- 1968 Dr. Charles C. and Betty T. Wannamaker bought the plantation.
+Dr. Charles C. and Betty T. Wannamaker purchased the plantation.

 Land

-- Primary crop Indigo during the Revolutionary War period then Sea Island cotton after the Civil War (1, p.
+- Primary crop Indigo during the Revolutionary War period, then Sea Island cotton before the Civil War (1, p.
 2)

 - The well-preserved gravestones of Joseph Jenkins, his wife Martha Grimball Jenkins, and their infant son, Joseph, remain standing in the woods on the property (1, p.
 2).